Countdown to the Oscars: The Birth of the Academy Awards

 Cedric Gibbons, the creator of the Academy Award statuette.
 Gibbons went on to win 11 Oscars himself, out of a total of 39 nominations.

 Unlike later ceremonies, artists could be nominated and awarded either for work in a single film or across multiple films, or even without reference to any specific film.
 Every movie that played at a theatre in Los Angeles between August 1, 1927 and August 1, 1928 was eligible for a nomination in the Best Picture category — except The Jazz Singer (1927).
 The groundbreaking musical was disqualified because it was thought that it would be unfair to let «talkies» compete with silent movies.
-It did, however, receive a nomination for Best Writing (Adaptation) and producer Daryl F. Zanuck of Warner Bros. won an honorary award for pioneering talking pictures.
+It did, however, receive a nomination for Best Writing (Adaptation) and producer Daryl F. Zanuck won an honorary award for pioneering talking pictures.

 Wings was the first ever Best Picture winner.
-It is the only silent film to win the award.
+It is the only (completely) silent film to win the award.

-Fox's Sunrise (1927) was awarded a comparable honour for being the best film in the category of Best Unique and Artistic Picture (the category was abandoned by the Academy the following year).
+Fox's Sunrise (1927) was awarded a comparable honour for being recognized as the best film in the category of Best Unique and Artistic Picture (the category was abandoned by the Academy the following year).
 Charles Rosher and Karl Struss won the statuette for Best Cinematography for their work on the same film.
 Additionally, Janet Gaynor received the first Academy Award for Best Actress for her performance in Sunrise, as well as in 7th Heaven (1927) and Street Angel (1928).

 The award for Best Actor was given to Emil Jannings for his work on The Way of All Flesh (1927) and The Last Command (1928).
 Jannings' thick German accent brought his Hollywood career to an end with the advent of the «talkies», so he returned to Europe shortly before the award ceremony.
-(The Academy agreed with give him the statuette earlier.)
+(The Academy agreed to give him the statuette earlier.)
 Following Adolf Hitler's rise to power in 1933, Jannings continued to act in the service of Nazi cinema, starring in several propaganda films.
 His active role in Nazi propaganda meant that he was subject to denazification after World War II, which effectively ended his screen career.

 The award for Best Director was split into two categories, Dramatic and Comedy.
 The winners were, respectively, Frank Borzage for 7th Heaven and Lewis Milestone for Two Arabian Nights (1927).
-The two categories were merged for all subsequent ceremonies.
+The two categories were merged into one for all subsequent ceremonies.

 The statuette for Best Art Direction was given to William Cameron Menzies for his work on The Dove (1927) and Tempest (1928).
 Menzies is credited with having coined the job title «production designer» and was a pioneer in the use of colour for dramatic effect in filmmaking.

-The aftermath
+Part III: The aftermath

 As the Academy grew in membership and became more active in industry politics, it moved further away from involvement in labour-management arbitrations and negotiations.
 Although it was technically an intermediary organization, not a company union, the fact that it was completely created by the studios meant that it could hardly be impartial in negotiations and could easily serve as a means of combating legitimate unionization.
 As a result, the Academy delayed serious labour negotiations in the movie industry for years.

-As a creation of the studios, the voting for the awards by the Academy could be swayed by the wishes of the most powerful of those studios.
-Indeed, as far as Louis B. Mayer was concerned, the Academy was about manipulation, but for immediate MGM-related goals rather than distant, generic Hollywood goals. «I found that the best way to handle [moviemakers] was to hang medals all over them,» Mayer later said. «If I got them cups and awards, they'd kill them to produce what I wanted.
-That's why the Academy Award was created
+As a creation of the studios, the voting by the Academy could be swayed by the wishes of the most powerful of those studios.
+Indeed, as far as Louis B. Mayer was concerned, the Academy was about manipulation, but for immediate MGM-related goals rather than distant, generic Hollywood goals.
+Mayer later said,

 ______________________________________________________